openETCS/toolchain/ToolDescription/Template.md

 to download a copy.
 If possible a tutorial/user guide to the tool and/or the languages it is based on + reference document

 # Applicability
 ## Key capabilities
 ## Input (which languages are targeted?)
 ## Output (Proof, code, other)
 ## Main restrictions
 e.g. only a subset of the target language is covered

+## Manual or automated use of the tool
+e.g. which steps are manual and automatic in the use of the tool.

+## Expertise level
+e.g. which prerequisite is needed to use the tool

 # Integration in the tool chain
 ## Currently distributed: Yes/No